-• Skill exploitation is problematic because skill-owners also produce surplus (a skill exploiter may just be less exploited capitalistically).

-- skill-based classes are also more weakly relational than property-based classes. - Organizational asset exploitation is elegant, but not entirely plausible as the basis for statist exploitation or as a characterization of managers in capitalism.
+- Skill exploitation is problematic because skill-owners also produce surplus (a skill exploiter may just be less exploited capitalistically). - Skill-based classes are also more weakly relational than property-based classes. - Organizational asset exploitation is elegant, but not entirely plausible as the basis for statist exploitation or as a characterization of managers in capitalism.

-7. Current "solution" to the middle class
+8. My current "solution" to the middle class

-- a.
-Return to the earlier contradictory locations idea for managers: this captures their class logic more adequately - b.
-Skill exploitation/privileges as the basis for strata within classes: capitalization of surplus --> transformation of class location into new kind of contradictory location. - c. new complexities as tapping the middleness of the middle class:
+a.
+Return to the earlier contradictory locations idea for managers: this captures their class logic more adequately b.
+Skill exploitation/privileges as the basis for strata within classes: capitalization of surplus \rightarrow transformation of class location into new kind of contradictory location.